Refining the Emerging Strategy

 Once the strategic information has been analysed and the strategy model has been created it is time to review and refine it.

-In addition, we use various tools and techniques, such as the SWOT and PEST analysis, to elicit more specific information that is pertinent to the development or implementation of the business strategy.
-Some of this information will emerge naturally from the process, including strengths but especially weaknesses (a quirk of the British culture).
-Every business has weaknesses – things that it needs to improve upon – so there is no sense in ignoring them or sweeping them under the carpet.
-We always turn weaknesses into activities designed to correct them although we prioritise them first so that we ensure that the focus is on areas that will have the greatest positive impact on the business.
+In addition, we use various tools and techniques, such as the SWOT and PEST analysis.
+These help to elicit more specific information that is pertinent to the development or implementation of the business strategy.
+Some of this information will emerge naturally from the process, including strengths and weaknesses.
+Every business has weaknesses.
+Weaknesses are just things that the organisation needs to improve.
+Consequently, they should be embraced and not ignored or sweep under the carpet.
+It is useful to always turn weaknesses into activities designed to correct them.
+We prioritise them first to ensure we focus on areas that will have the greatest positive impact on the business.

-The other important element of building a sustainable strategy is to firstly identify the strengths of the organisation and to then ensure that they are aligned with and support the business’ goals and objectives.
+The other important element of building a sustainable strategy is to identify the strengths of the organisation.
+Next we ensure that they are aligned with and support the business’ goals and objectives.

-In summary, this phase the strategy group will refine, clarifying and expand upon the information that was generated during the process of obtaining strategic information.
-In addition, they will develop options and ideas regarding how they are going to attain their goals and objectives for the business.
-This will ultimately lead to a business plan with clear activities connected to outcomes and ultimately to attaining the business goals.
+In summary, this phase of the strategy creation focuses on clarifying, refining and expand upon the information gathered during the initial process of obtaining strategic information.
+In addition, it will develop options and ideas regarding how to attain the organisations goals and objectives.
+This will ultimately lead to a business plan with clear activities connected to outcomes and ultimately to attaining the organisations goals and vision.